Glory Be Prayer

 The Glory Be can carry very concrete intentions if a person chooses to join it to daily sacrifices.
 Before beginning a Rosary, one may quietly offer all the Glory Be prayers for a sick family member, a struggling child, the souls in purgatory, or the needs of the Church.
 Small acts of patience, hidden work, or accepted suffering can be offered with the words “Glory be to the Father…,” turning pain into praise.
 The Mass is the perfect sacrifice of Christ made present, and the faithful are invited to join their own offerings to his.
 Each time the Glory Be is prayed with this in mind, it becomes more than a conclusion; it becomes a way of placing one’s life on the altar with the Lord.

-The Glory Be in Daily Catholic Life
+The Glory Be Prayer in Daily Catholic Life

 The Glory Be can shape the whole day of a Catholic, not just times of formal prayer.
-A person may begin the morning with a slow Glory Be, offering the day to the Father, the Son, and the Holy Ghost.
+A person may begin the morning with a slow Glory Be, offering the day to the Father, the Son, and the Holy Spirit.
 Short pauses at work, in traffic, or during chores become moments of praise when this prayer is said with attention.
 The Church encourages simple invocations that keep the heart turned toward God during the day.
 Families can use the Glory Be before meals, after evening prayers, or at bedtime, so children learn to honor the Holy Trinity from a young age.
 Even in times of stress or sadness, a quiet Glory Be can steady the soul and recall that God’s glory “is now, and ever shall be.”

 A Short Prayer During the Day

 The Glory Be is ideal as a simple prayer that can be said many times throughout the day.
-A person can offer it on waking, before beginning work, when starting a drive, or after receiving good news, as a way to give honor to the Father, the Son, and the Holy Ghost.
+A person can offer it on waking, before beginning work, when starting a drive, or after receiving good news, as a way to give honor to the Father, the Son, and the Holy Spirit.
 In moments of stress or temptation, a calm Glory Be can steady the heart and turn attention away from fear toward God’s unchanging Glory.
 The Church praises these short prayers, often called “aspirations” or “ejaculatory prayers,” which keep the memory of God alive during ordinary tasks.
 Over time, using the Glory Be like this helps the day take on a quiet rhythm of praise, without adding heavy practices.

 The Mass and the Liturgy of the Hours

 The Glory Be is closely tied to the Church’s official prayer.
-In the Liturgy of the Hours, every psalm and canticle normally ends with the Glory Be, so morning, evening, and night are all handed back to the Father, the Son, and the Holy Ghost.
+In the Liturgy of the Hours, every psalm and canticle normally ends with the Glory Be, so morning, evening, and night are all handed back to the Father, the Son, and the Holy Spirit.
 Even when a psalm speaks of sorrow or struggle, this closing praise reminds the Church that God’s glory “is now, and ever shall be.”
-At Mass, the priest and people often join short doxologies in prayers and chants; these echo the same spirit of the Glory Be, giving praise to God through Christ in the Holy Ghost.
+At Mass, the priest and people often join short doxologies in prayers and chants; these echo the same spirit of the Glory Be, giving praise to God through Christ in the Holy Spirit.
 A lay person who learns to notice these moments begins to see that the Glory Be in the Rosary matches the praise of the Church at the altar and in the Divine Office.

 Family and Group Prayers

 The Glory Be is easy to add to family and group prayer because everyone can learn it quickly, even small children.
-Parents might end morning or evening prayers with a clear, unhurried Glory Be, showing that all their intentions are offered to the Father, the Son, and the Holy Ghost.
+Parents might end morning or evening prayers with a clear, unhurried Glory Be, showing that all their intentions are offered to the Father, the Son, and the Holy Spirit.
 In a family Rosary, children can be invited to lead the Glory Be at the end of each decade, helping them take part with confidence.
 Prayer groups can begin or close meetings with this short praise, uniting many intentions in one voice.
 It also fits well after reading Scripture aloud at home, as a simple way of answering God’s word with adoration.
 In this way, the Glory Be becomes a familiar thread that holds family and community prayer together.

 Frequently Asked Questions

 The Glory Be is called a “doxology” because it is a short act of pure praise to God.
 The word comes from Greek: doxa (Glory) and logia (saying).
-In this prayer, we do not ask for anything; we give Glory to the Father, the Son, and the Holy Ghost, as Scripture does when it cries, “To him be glory for ever.
+In this prayer, we do not ask for anything; we give Glory to the Father, the Son, and the Holy Spirit, as Scripture does when it cries, “To him be glory for ever.
 Amen” (Rom 11:36, Douay-Rheims).
 The Church uses this kind of brief praise often in the liturgy (CCC 2641).

 Catholics say “world without end” because the traditional English form of the Glory Be translates a phrase that points to eternity, not to this present world order.
 The Latin in saecula saeculorum means “unto ages of ages,” a way of saying that God’s Glory and his kingdom will never end.
 Scripture promises that Christ “shall reign in the house of Jacob for ever.
 And of his kingdom there shall be no end”.
 The Catechism explains that at the end of time God will bring about “a new heaven and a new earth,” where sin and death are gone for good.
 So this line praises the everlasting kingship of the Holy Trinity, not an endless fallen world.

 Yes.
 The Glory Be is not tied only to the Rosary.
-It can be prayed at any time as a short act of praise to the Father, the Son, and the Holy Ghost.
+It can be prayed at any time as a short act of praise to the Father, the Son, and the Holy Spirit.
 A person may say it on waking, before starting work, after reading Scripture, or at the end of a time of personal prayer.
 It fits well after an act of contrition, a spiritual communion, or a moment of thanksgiving.
 The Church encourages brief prayers that can be repeated during the day to keep the heart turned toward God.
 Used this way, the Glory Be becomes a simple way to remember the Holy Trinity and to offer ordinary tasks and troubles for God’s honor, even when there is no time for a full Rosary.

 To pray the Glory Be with greater attention, begin by slowing down on purpose.
-Say each phrase clearly, and give a slight pause after “Father,” “Son,” and “Holy Ghost,” remembering that you are speaking to real divine Persons.
+Say each phrase clearly, and give a slight pause after “Father,” “Son,” and “Holy Spirit,” remembering that you are speaking to real divine Persons.
 From time to time, pray one Glory Be very slowly, thinking about “the beginning,” “now,” and “world without end,” so the meaning stays fresh.
 You may also link the prayer to a simple intention, such as “for my family” or “for the souls in purgatory,” before you start.
 When distractions come, do not be discouraged; gently return to the words and finish the prayer with peace.
 Over time, this steady effort makes the Glory Be a short yet focused act of praise.

 Charles Rogers is a resident of South Carolina and a retired computer programmer by trade.
-Raised in various Christian denominations, he always believed in Jesus Christ.
-In 2012, he began experiencing authentic spiritual encounters with the Blessed Virgin Mary, which led him on a seven-year journey at her hand, that included alcohol addiction, a widow maker heart attack and death and conversion to the Catholic Faith.
+Raised in various Christian denominations, he came to faith in Jesus Christ early in life.
+In 2012, he began experiencing authentic spiritual encounters with the Blessed Virgin Mary, which led him on a seven-year journey at her hands, that included alcohol addiction, a widow maker heart attack and death and conversion to the Catholic Faith.
 He is the exclusive author and owner of Two Percent Survival, a website dedicated to and created in honor of the Holy Mother.
 Feel free to email Charles at twopercentsurvival@gmail.com.